3-month internship Program

 Practice mutual aid and cooperative living while learning from a 36-year-old ecovillage

 Interns are temporarily joining our Meadowsong Ecovillage community.
-This provides education through immersion into an intentional community, an understanding of our sociocracy-inspired governance system, practice in Non-Violent Communication, and an opportunity to study how the principles of Permaculture permeate all processes and procedures within the community.
+This provides education through immersion into an intentional community, an understanding of our Sociocracy-inspired governance system, practice in Non-Violent Communication, and an opportunity to study how the principles of Permaculture permeate all processes and procedures within the community.
 You will have a chance to participate in educational offerings and join community meetings so you can learn about our decision-making processes.
 Together, we will cultivate the knowledge, skills and experience to help you successfully navigate community living while contributing to the creation of a socially and ecologically regenerative future.
-Minimum age to participate is 21.

 Meals, lodging and educational classes are provided in exchange for 20 hrs per week in your chosen circle with a 3-month commitment.